 3. The upper atmosphere:

-A recent R-matrix and Quantemol-N development is adaptation to allow calculations of photoionisation cross-sections.
+A recent R-matrix and Quantemol-N development is an adaptation to allow calculations of photoionisation cross-sections.

 Some experimental comparisons have been performed in order to validate the code.

-The calculations are done using a very simple static exchange model and the use of more sophisticated models (included in Quantemol-N suite) will necessarily improve precision of the results.
-The data is compared with experimental data (N. Wainpan et.al., Phys Review v.99, p.542).
+The calculations are done using a very simple static exchange model and the use of more sophisticated models (included in Quantemol-N suite) will necessarily improve the precision of the results.
+The data are compared with experimental data (N. Wainpan et.al., Phys Review v.99, p.542).